wp-plugins/book-review/readme.txt

 * Show an archive of your reviews by title or genre.

 = Internationalization =
 This plugin supports the following translations:
 * Italian
 * Spanish
 * Chinese
 * Russian
+* German

 If you would like to volunteer to translate this plugin into other languages, please contact me at donnapep@gmail.com.